zaosoula/font-awesome-brand-array/README.md

 ===================

-**FontAwesome Brand Array** is an array of multiple written in language that identifies icons from FontAwesome with their name, color, unicode code and domain.
+**FontAwesome Brand Array** is an array of multiple written in language that identifies icons from FontAwesome (version 4.6.3) with their name, color, unicode code and domain.

 ----------